CPK Insurance

 What Inland Marine Insurance Covers

 In Maryland, inland marine insurance is built for business property that does not stay in one fixed place, so it is a practical fit for tools, equipment, building materials, and other mobile property used on job sites, in transit, or in temporary storage.
 The policy concept is especially useful for contractors working across counties, installers carrying materials to customer locations, and businesses that need coverage for goods moving between warehouses, trucks, and project sites.
-Maryland does not create a special state-mandated inland marine form in the data provided here, so coverage terms depend on the carrier, the schedule of property, and the endorsements you choose.
+Maryland does not create a special state-mandated inland marine form here, so coverage terms depend on the carrier, the schedule of property, and the endorsements you choose.

 A Maryland policy may be written around tools and equipment, goods in transit coverage, contractors equipment, installation floater coverage, or builders risk coverage, depending on what your operation actually moves.
 That distinction matters because a policy for tools stored in a truck overnight near a job site is not the same as a policy for materials waiting to be installed at a customer location in Baltimore, Annapolis, or another Maryland city.
 Coverage typically follows the property away from your primary business location, but the exact triggers, exclusions, and limits vary by carrier and policy language.